Following God

 We choose right over easy.

-If you meet self-proclaimed Christians who do not live life fitting this mental model, who live life just like everyone else in this world, then they’re probably false Christians.
+If you meet self-proclaimed Christians who do not live life fitting this mental model, who live life just like everyone else in this world, then they’re probably False Christians.

 Faith is not built in comfort.